nychealth/coronavirus-data/latest/Readme.md

 Note that sum of counts in this file may not match values in citywide tables because of records with missing geographic information.

+Unlike other data in this repository, this file excludes patients in congregate facilities to better track community transmission.

 ### now-cases-by-day.csv

 This file contains the same data as cases-by-day.csv, but limited to the most recent 90 days.
 For details, please visit [Trends/Readme/cases-by-day.csv](https://github.com/nychealth/coronavirus-data/tree/master/trends#cases-by-daycsv)